VINANTH-H/EdgeDetectionApp/README.md

 Step-by-step

-Camera2 writes frames into a SurfaceTexture
+1.Camera2 writes frames into a SurfaceTexture

-SurfaceTexture updates an external OES texture
+2.SurfaceTexture updates an external OES texture

-Vertex & fragment shaders draw the camera texture
+3.Vertex & fragment shaders draw the camera texture

-JNI passes the frame to C++ if CPU processing is needed
+4.JNI passes the frame to C++ if CPU processing is needed

-C++ uses OpenCV to perform edge detection (Sobel / Canny)
+5.C++ uses OpenCV to perform edge detection (Sobel / Canny)

-The processed texture is drawn back on the GLSurfaceView
+6.The processed texture is drawn back on the GLSurfaceView

 Your shader fix (example):